Queries Showing Book Search Results

 What is more unexpected is that the patent tells us that it will try to include within search results what it calls a “reference page” for a respective book – one that “satisfies a citation criterion for the particular book.”

 Like I was saying above, that’s much more than just returning results based upon how often the query terms might show up in a page being ranked, and how much PageRank that page might have.
-Instead, it’s a promise that the search results will actually include at least one result that contains specific information about a book or the author of a book.
+Instead, it’s a promise that the search results will include at least one result that contains specific information about a book or the author of a book.

 The patent does tell us that it would likely show such “reference pages” in a “display area separate from the area where other search results are displayed.”